ljtpetersen/Archipelago/worlds/pokemon_crystal/docs/en_Pokemon Crystal.md

     - HM05 Flash - Boulder Badge
     - HM06 Whirlpool - Volcano Badge
     - HM07 Waterfall - Earth Badge
+- An in-game option for not requiring Field Moves to be taught was added.
+To keep Fly, Flash, and other Field Moves accessible, an additional menu is made available by pressing Select on the Start Menu.
 - Tin Tower 1F is accessible once you obtain the Clear Bell.
 - Tin Tower 2F+ is accessible once the aforementioned condition is met, and you have the Rainbow Wing.
 Both are items in the multiworld